cau-placc/haskell-src-transformation/README.md

 # haskell-src-transformation

-This tool was implemented as part of a bachelor thesis (by Malte Clement at Kiel University).
+This tool was implemented as part of a bachelor thesis (by Malte Clement at Kiel University) and should be considered as a __alpha version of a prototype__.

 # Haskell to Haskell Transformation Tool